NOAA-CSL/MELODIES-MONET/README.md

-MELODIES MONET is a joint project between NCAR and NOAA to develop a modular framework that integrates existing and future diverse atmospheric chemistry observational datasets with chemistry model results for the evaluation of air quality and atmospheric composition
+MELODIES MONET is a joint project between NCAR and NOAA to develop a modular framework that integrates existing and future diverse atmospheric chemistry observational datasets with chemistry model results for the evaluation of air quality and atmospheric composition.

 ## Documentation